liangzifei/MRH-Net/README.md

 >After running, the network will be saved in .mat format.

 >Our trained networks located in folder /network.
->One 5 Resblock MRH_net is the following:
+>One example of voxel-wise MRH_net using 5 ResBlocks is the following:
 >![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Example_Net.jpg)

 >One exmple smoothed training curve from MR_auto-fluorescence is the following: